thbe/puppet-rkhunter/README.md

 If you like to add or improve this module, feel free to fork the module and send me a merge request with the modification.

+###Contributors

+The list of contributors can be found at: [https://github.com/thbe/puppet-rkhunter/graphs/contributors](https://github.com/thbe/puppet-rkhunter/graphs/contributors)